EngiTom/EngiTom.github.io/_posts/2024-08-22-sky-bridge.md

 There's old people who somehow moved an entire TV over there, middle-aged men with four speakers, and a high schooler.

 Next, I checked out Nanjing East Rd because it's near the bund.
-Turns out that anywhere near the bund on the west side just has way too many people.
+Turns out that the entire bund (the west side of the river) has way too many people.
 I asked some police near the river and they just said that it's a bad idea to try to sing near the bund because I'll just get kicked out.

 My search brought me to Lujiazui, which is like the downtown of the east side, where the police next to the circular bridge around the Oriental Pearl Tower told me that singing is fine under the bridge.